Twist333d/omni-claude/README.md

-# 🚀 RAG Dodc - Chat with your library docs
+# 🚀 RAG Docs - Chat with your library docs

 ## 🌟 Overview

 RAG Docs is a Retrieval-Augmented Generation (RAG) system designed for one purpose - allow you to chat with your favorite library docs easily.
-How many times were you let down by those pesky knowledge cutoff dates?
-No more!

-This project aims to allow LLMs to tap into the most up to date knowledge in 2 clicks so that you don't have to worry about incorrect replies, hallucinations when working with the best LLMs.
+This project aims to allow LLMs to tap into the most up-to-date knowledge in 2 clicks so that you don't have to worry about incorrect replies, hallucinations or inaccuracies when working with the best LLMs.

 ## ❓Why?
-This project was born out of a personal itch - whenever a new feature of my favorite library comes up, I know I can't rely on the LLM to help me build with it - because it simply doesn't know about it!
+This project was born out of a **personal itch** - whenever a new feature of my favorite library comes up, I know I can't rely on the LLM to help me build with it - because it simply doesn't know about it!

-The root cause - LLMs lack access to the most recent documentation or private knowledge, as they are trained on a set of data that was accumulated way back (sometimes more than a year ago).
+**The root cause** - LLMs lack access to the most recent documentation or private knowledge, as they are trained on a set of data that was accumulated way back (sometimes more than a year ago).

-The impact - hallucinations in answers, inaccurate, incorrect or outdated information, which directly decreases productivity and usefulness of using LLMs
+**The impact** - hallucinations in answers, inaccurate, incorrect or outdated information, which directly decreases productivity and usefulness of using LLMs

 **But there is a better way...**

-What if LLMs could tap into a source of up to date information on libraries, tools, frameworks you are building with?
+What if LLMs could tap into a source of up-to-date information on libraries, tools, frameworks you are building with?

-Imagine you could use the power of reasoning of modern LLMs but not be limited by their knowledgde cutoff date?
+Imagine your LLM could intelligently decide when it needs to check the documentation source and always provide an accurate reply?

 ## 🎯 Goal
 Meet RAG Docs -> an open-source RAG app that helps you easily:
 - parse the docs of your favorite libraries
-- efficiently stores and embeds it in a local vector storage
+- efficiently stores and embeds them in a local vector storage
 - sets up an LLM chat which you can rely on

-**Note this is v.0.1.0 and reliability of the system can be characterized as following:
+**Note** this is v.0.1.0 and reliability of the system can be characterized as following:
 - in 50% of the times it works every time!

-So do let me know, if you are experiencing issues and I'll try to fix them.
+So do let me know if you are experiencing issues and I'll try to fix them.

 ## ⚙️ Key Features